tiagofsanchez/reactnd-project-flashcard/README.md

 # Flashcards - A App built with React Native

-This is UDACITY React nanodegree capstone project #3.
+This is UDACITY React nanodegree capstone project #3 and was designed for IOS, despite the fact some components could be used on both platforms.

 ## Installation